danschmidt5189/lbrs-rest/README.md

 2. Provide a special Response class that handles common use-cases regarding sending resources to the client.
 (E.g. partials on Ajax, content-type negotiation, etc.)

-### ConvertableInterface
+### ConvertibleInterface

-The heart of Resource functionality is in the `ConvertableInterface`:
+The heart of Resource functionality is in the `ConvertibleInterface`:

 ```php
 /**